 Ibaraki’s horticultural highlight.

 The sprawling public park overflows with blooming seasonal flowers through the year that draw crowds from all over Kanto.
-The park also contains an amusement park, cycling paths and BMX courses, as well as hosting one of the four largest rock music festivals in Japan.
+The park also contains an amusement park, cycling paths and BMX courses, as well as hosting one of Japan’s largest rock music festivals.

 Miharashi Hill is the famous slope on the seaside and the most photographed area of Hitachi Seaside Park.
 Hundreds of camera-toting visitors come for the baby blue nemophila blooms in the spring, returning again in the fall for the summer cypress kochia balls.
 For in-between, there’s gardens filled with tulips and cosmos, lily and lavender, zinnia flowers and rapeseed to stroll among.

 At over 150 hectares, the park can be quite large to cover on foot.
 Grab a bike for a gentle ride around.